Sambillingham/beyond/news/_posts/2015-10-08-championing-diversity-in-tech.md

   The average age of attendees is 29 and the most common age is 24.
   </div>

 The final area that we wanted to track was occupation.
 It’s here that the results have so far been the furthest from what we’d expected, with an audience much wider than we’d originally assumed.
 It’s not all that surprising, given how many roles are being changed by the switch to digital, and the increasing demand for coding skills in traditionally non-technical occupations.
-At Beyond, 55% of attendees are not currently in a developer role, and the second biggest occupation after development is design.
+At Beyond, 45% of attendees are developers.
+Designers are the second biggest group and represent 25% of attendees.
 Within those identifying as designers, there are just as many UX Designers and Graphic Designers as there are Digital Designers.

   <div class="image-with-caption">
   ![Attendees Occupation Visualisation](/img/blog-content/visualisations-attendees-occupations.png)
   45% of attendees are developers.
-The other 55% are made up of designers, entrepeneurs, project managers and other traditionally non-technical roles, proving  that it's not just developers who require coding skills in today’s job market.
+The other 55% is made up of designers, entrepreneurs, project managers and other traditionally non-technical roles, proving  that it's not just developers who require coding skills in today’s job market.
   </div>

 We’ll keep you posted on how the numbers change as we sell more tickets.
 As ever, if you have any questions, drop an email to amelia@beyondconf.co or tweet us [@BeyondConf_](https://twitter.com/beyondconf_).